vmware-tanzu/cartographer/rfc/rfc-0009-supply-chain-switches-template-on-flag.md

-# Draft RFC <0009> Supply Chain Switches Template Dynamically
+# Draft RFC 0009 Supply Chain Switches Template in single step

 ## Summary

 Platform creators will need to handle multiple types of workloads.
-Cartographer must support that behavior through either multiple supply chains, or with supply chains that can substitute templates dynamically.
+While Cartographer supports that behavior currently through allowing multiple supply chains, it should reduce the number of supply chains necessary by allowing individual supply chains to choose between templates within a step.

 ## Motivation